modcommunity/Base-Game/README.md

 We haven't found any projects that have fully accomplished the above.
 Community and modded game servers are still not popular enough in gaming and modding in general has been on a decline for ages on many games, especially multiplayer driven.

 ### There's Another Project That Has The Same Goal
-If there are other projects with the same goals and missions as us, we'd love to collaborate as long as everybody is on the same page!
+If there are other projects with the same goals and missions as us, we'd love to collaborate and support as long as everybody is on the same page!
 Please feel free to join our Discord [server](https://discord.moddingcommunity.com/) or [email](mailto://modcommunity.business@gmail.com) us!

+### Will You Support More Engines In The Future?
+We'd really love to create a multi-engine game in the future!
+However, this is going to be very complex and going to take a lot of time.

 ## Primary Contributors
 * [Christian Deacon](https://github.com/gamemann)